DanoNBD2/AWS-Demos/README.md

 * An AWS Glue Crawler which is used to scan and discover the database schema of your dataset and it is going to use the JDBC connection created.
 * An AWS Glue database which is where the metadata of your dataset is going to be stored.

+**Amazon S3 bucket:**
+* There is a bucket called *demo-glues3bucket-RandomString* created by the template used to store the processed data by AWS Glue.

 ## Test the Communication between the two environments

 Go to AWS Systems Manager and on the left pane click on Managed Instances.
 Select *DC-Private-Instance* instance and click Actions > Start session.
 A new tab is opened with the instance’s terminal.
 Execute this command: ping (privateI) where the private IP is the IP of the *Cloud-VPC-private-instance* instance.